 “The working of it required all three of them [two boys and a man] on the pole.
 Each in turn, they climbed to the top of the pole with the other two clinging below them and flung themselves up and out with a cry like a Highland dancer, bringing the whole force of their falling bodies to swing them past the dead point . .
 In rhythm they threw themselves out all together at the shout of the boy . .
 Each time they did it, more effort was required . .
 And oil began to ooze from the oil well, a trickle at first, swelling, as the beam came down, to a stream”

 Bahaie wrote the first comprehensive handbook of Shii ritual and law (Jame-ye Abbasi) and is extremely unlikely to have profited from opium.
-However, since opium poppies were commonly cultivated in Iran in the nineteenth century (click and scroll down to the two sepia photos to see this), perhaps his oil mill was later converted for opium pressing?
+However, since opium poppies were commonly cultivated in Iran in the nineteenth century ( to see this), perhaps his oil mill was later converted for opium pressing?
 As for the hamam, according to Bahaie’s own instructions, the candle’s fire would be put out if its enclosure was ever opened.
 This happened during restoration and repair of the building and no one has ever been able to make the system work again.
-Click here for a 5-minute film – in English – on Bahaie’s hamam, and here for one of those vertiginous 360 panoramas of another oil-mill.
+Click to the two sepia photoshere for a 5-minute film – in English – on Bahaie’s hamam, and here for one of those vertiginous 360 panoramas of another oil-mill.